Updated November 2018

-After the purchase of any new car, an opportunity to rust-proof arises.
+After the purchase of any new car, an opportunity to rust proof arises.
 Should you do it, or is it just a waste of money?
 First, it’s important to know what rust is.
 Rust is an example of corrosion.
 When iron (which is in steel) and oxygen mix with air or water, rust occurs.
 Eventually, rust can take over any iron mass and cause it to disintegrate.
 Corrosion can also occur when dirt or moisture accumulate on a car’s underbody.

 Rust is a serious problem and spreads like a rash.
 It can shorten the lifespan and value of any vehicle.
+That’s why you want to rust proof your vehicle.

 Since rust is a possibility in just about every car, automakers these days are galvanizing steel used in cars in order to lower the risk of rusting.
+Older vehicles were very prone to rust, but new cars have different ways to fight against corrosion and have made massive strides.
+While they may be more rust resistant than rust proof, they do protect against corrosion better than ever before.

 GALVANIZED STEEL PROTECTED FROM RUSTING